Valletta Malta Travel Guide

 November-April

-Malta belongs to the Schengen Area, which simplifies travel for many nationalities.
+Malta belongs to the Schengen Area, which eases travel for many nationalities.

 Malta's Schengen Area participation means common visa rules.
-Citizens of many non-EU/EEA/Swiss countries need a Schengen visa for stays up to 90 days within any 180-day period.
-This visa permits travel throughout the Schengen Area.
+Citizens of many non-EU/EEA/Swiss countries need a Schengen visa for visits up to 90 days in any 180-day period.
+This entry visa permits travel throughout the Schengen Area.
 The application usually means submitting documents to the embassy or consulate of the main destination country.

 Gathering the correct paperwork before travel prevents delays upon arrival.